VHS Revival looks back at some of box art’s greatest triumphs.

 You grow older, and you find that the world is not so magical, but one day you see that image and you remember, even if you know nothing about the film in question.
 You finally watch the movie, and it is perhaps not as good as you had built it up to be.
 In fact, it is pretty awful.
 But when you stare at that image, something special happens.
 You remember, just for a moment, what it feels like to be a child again.

-In this article, VHS Revival attempts to rekindle the child in you by sharing some of our favourite VHS box art.
+In this series of articles, VHS Revival attempts to rekindle the child in you by sharing some of our favourite VHS box art.

 How many do you remember?